 3.2.
 Initial response to an expected child death at home, a hospice or a hospital

 The child may be declared dead in situ and will not normally be resuscitated or transferred to an A&E department.
 Death may be verified by a trained professionals such as an EACH nurse/clinical nurse specialist or GP.

-It is the responsibility of the GP/other professional declaring the death of a child to make a notification if required, to the coroner.
+- It is the responsibility of the GP/other professional declaring the death of a child to make a notification if required, to the coroner.
 It is important that GPs and other medical professionals are aware of the causal history of the child’s medical condition prior to completing a Medical Certificate of Cause of Death (MCCD).
 If necessary the child’s consultant paediatrician should be contacted for advice.

-Professionals need to make reference to end of life plans, particularly if the life limiting condition is a result of injury sustained earlier in childhood.
+- Professionals need to make reference to end of life plans, particularly if the life limiting condition is a result of injury sustained earlier in childhood.
 In these cases, the plan should include coronial and police engagement.

-3.4.
-Post death discussions with parents/carers
+3.3 Post death discussions with parents/carers

 The lead professional should discuss the following points with parents/carers as follows: